kkoutsikos/MPDD/README.md

 ```bash
 bash scripts/test.sh
 ```
-After testing 6 tasks in Track1 or 4 tasks in Track2, the results will be merged into the `test.csv` file in `./answer_Track2/`.
+After testing 6 tasks in Track1 or 4 tasks in Track2, the results will be merged into the `submission.csv` file in `./answer_Track2/`.

 # Acknowledgements
 MPDD is developed based on the work of MEIJU 2025.
 The Github URL of MEIJU 2025 is: https://github.com/AI-S2-Lab/MEIJU2025-baseline.